 Study population and setting

-This retrospective population-based serological analysis leveraged serological data from 4,534 individuals older than five from 2,267 households in Geneva, Switzerland between April and June 2020.
+This retrospective, population-based analysis leveraged serological data from 4,534 individuals older than five years of age from 2,267 households in Geneva, Switzerland between April and June 2020.
 Serology-based analyses were conducted to confirm previous SARS-CoV-2 infections of household members, which were combined with demographic data, reported contacts, reported symptoms, and behavior to estimate the risk of SARS-CoV-2 infection from household members and the risk of infection from extra-household exposures.

 Summary of Main Findings

 This study builds off a well-described population-based survey study, SEROCoV-POP, which is well suited to explore household-associated transmission risks.
-In addition to using appropriate transmission models , all code and related notes are provided.
+In addition to using appropriate transmission models, all code and related notes were provided.

-This study provides important findings related to the risks of household and extra-household SARS-CoV-2 infection, and confirms the important role asymptomatic infection plays in transmission.
+This study provided important findings related to the risks of household and extra-household SARS-CoV-2 infection, and confirmed the important role asymptomatic infection plays in transmission.
 In addition to reaffirming the importance of age and sex in the risk of infection, this study quantified the risk attributable to asymptomatic infections within the household.
-Additional study in non-wealthy or urban areas with small household sizes, and in cohorts with a greater number of young children, is needed.
+Additional studies in non-wealthy or urban areas with small household sizes, and in cohorts with a greater number of young children, are needed.

 This review was posted on: 11 January 2021